unicef-polymer/etools-ajax/README.md

 * endpoint - Object, default: null

+* downloadCsv - Boolean, default: false - if true then the ajax response data will be downloaded as CSV file

 * handleAs - String, default: json

 * loading - Boolean, default: false - notifies if request is in progress